James Spilker: Career

-During Spilker's leadership at Stanford Telecommunications Inc., he also designed semiconductor ASICs (application-specific integrated circuits) for error correction, number-controlled oscillators, and quadrature amplitude modulation.
+During Spilker's leadership at Stanford Telecommunications Inc., he also designed semiconductor (ASICs) Application-specific integrated circuit for error correction, number-controlled oscillators, and quadrature amplitude modulation.
 Aviation Week and Space Technology in 1997 ranked Stanford Telecom as the #2 most competitive aerospace company in the world and top 100 fastest growing companies.

-From 2001 until his death in 2019, Spilker was a consulting professor at Stanford University in the Electrical Engineering and Aeronautics and Astronautics Department.
-In 2005, Spilker co-founded the Stanford University Research Center for Position, Navigation and Time, which continues today and has an annual International Symposium at Stanford University with invited speakers from around the world.
+From 2001 until his death in 2019, Spilker was a consulting professor at Stanford University in the electrical engineering and aeronautics and astronautics department.
+In 2005, Spilker co-founded the Stanford University Research Center for Position, Navigation and Time, which continues today and has an annual international symposium at Stanford University with invited speakers from around the world.

 In 2005, Spilker also co-founded AOSense Inc., an atomic physics company specializing in inertial navigation using cold atom interferometry.
 He was Executive Chairman at AOSense Inc.

 He was also co-founder and chairman of Rosum, a high-tech company using digital and analog television signals for indoor positioning services and augmentation of GPS.

 Spilker was a member of the Stanford University Engineering advisory board, a member of the University of Southern California (USC) Communication Sciences Institute, a member of the US Defense Science Board GPS Task Force, and the Air Force Space Command GPS Independent Review Team.
-He was a member of the National Academy of Engineering (NAE) and a Life Fellow of the IEEE.
+He was a member of the National Academy of Engineering (NAE) and a Life Fellow of the IEEE for the development of digital satellite communications and navigation systems.